lucyyangrui/movie-genres-classification-multimodal/README.md

-# Multi-modal Fusion model for Movie Genre Classification (MFMGC)
+# Multi-modal data Fusion Framework for Movie Genre Classification (MFMGC)

 This repository contains the source code of MFMGC and the way of obtaining the dataset MovieBricks.